 Reputation-based feedback

-Each of these will be discussed in the following sections.International SHAKEN Registry
+Each of these will be discussed in the following sections.

+SHAKEN Governance Model

+The SHAKEN governance model in ATIS-1000080 includes blocks for STI Governance Authority and STI Policy Administrator but doesn’t specify how these functions should be implemented.
+This is shown below.

+Figure 4-3: SHAKEN Governance

+One approach would be to implement the Governance Authority and Policy Administrator as the independent entities illustrated in ATIS-1000080, but other implementations are consistent with the model.
+The following diagram illustrates some of the possible alternate approaches to instantiate SHAKEN governance within an individual country.

+Figure 4-4: SHAKEN Governance Alternatives

+Each country has the latitude to implement SHAKEN governance in accordance with their individual situation and requirements.
+This technical report doesn’t assume all implementations will be the same – only that each country will have some form of SHAKEN governance recognized by the National Telecommunications Regulator.

+International SHAKEN Registry

-This technical report does not specify the details of the International SHAKEN registry, but instead is based on the proposal outlined in draft-burger-stir-iana-cert-00 as the starting point for the registry.
-In ATIS-1000087 it is assumed that individual STI-GAs apply a rigorous vetting process before deciding to trust another STI-GA and to merge “Trusted STI-CA” lists, but it was recognized that applying this same process to all countries would be problematic.
-Therefore, for the International SHAKEN registry it is assumed that the process for registration will be lightweight and involve very little vetting before countries join the ecosystem.
-Rather than attempt to apply rigorous vetting when entering the system, this TR assumes that vetting will be applied by individual countries before they decide to use the information in the registry.
-This avoids the need for a single vetting process and allows individual countries to have maximum flexibility in terms of local policies.
+This technical report does not specify the details of the International SHAKEN registry, but instead is based on the proposal outlined in draft-burger-stir-iana-cert-01 as the starting point for the registry.
+In ATIS-1000087 it is assumed that individual STI-GAs apply a rigorous vetting process before deciding to trust another STI-GA and to merge “Trusted STI-CA” lists, but it was recognized that applying this same process to all countries would be combinatorically prohibitive.
+Therefore, for the International SHAKEN registry it is assumed that the process for registration will be lightweight and involve very little vetting to ease the process for countries to join the ecosystem.
+Rather than attempt to apply rigorous vetting when entering the system, this TR assumes that individual countries will apply vetting before they decide to use the information in the registry.
+This avoids the need for a single, global vetting process and allows individual countries to have maximum flexibility in terms of local policies.
 The assumed registration process is illustrated below:

 Figure 4-3: International SHAKEN Registry